-Female maturity at length and age were determined for Gulf of Alaska Atka mackerel (McDermott and Lowe 1997).
+Female maturity-at-length and age were determined for Gulf of Alaska Atka mackerel (McDermott and Lowe 1997).
 The maturity schedules are given in Table 16.4.
-The age at 50% maturity is 3.6 years and length at 50% maturity in the Gulf of Alaska is 38.2 cm.
+The age-at-50% maturity is 3.6 years and length-at-50% maturity in the Gulf of Alaska is 38.2 cm.
+Cooper and McDermott (2008) examined spatial and temporal variation in Atka mackerel female maturity-at-length and age.
+Maturity-at-length data varied significantly between different geographic areas and years, while maturity-at-age data failed to indicate differences and corroborated the age-at-50% maturity determined by McDermott and Lowe (1997).